AnnaShch17/Retail-Store-Sales-Transactions-Data-Analysis/README.md

 3. What is the average unit price per product category?
 4. What is the total revenue and total quantity of items sold, and the total number of transactions?
 5. What type of customers (repeat customers or one-time buyers) contributes the most to the revenue?
-6. What is the correlation between product price and revenue?
-7. Are there seasonal impacts on customer purchasing behavior?
+6. Are there seasonal impacts on customer purchasing behavior?

 ## Results and Findings